- Outgoing Students

 For comprehensive health and safety information for travelers, see the OSAC Travel Security Form.

 GeoBlue Insurance (contracted by UM system) is the mandatory insurance for students traveling abroad.
 This policy offers fully comprehensive health insurance coverage while traveling abroad.
 This insurance would be your primary insurance while abroad even if you have another insurance policy.
-Instruction on how to purchase the insurance can be found at GeoBlue Member Guide 2019-2020 The insurance is a monthly insurance and the cost is $37 per 30 day period.
+Instruction on how to purchase the insurance can be found on the GeoBlue Member Guide 2020-2021.
+The insurance is billed monthly and the cost as of August 2020 is $38 per 30 day period.

 A valid passport is required for anyone traveling outside of the United States.
 In addition, many foreign countries require U.S. citizens to obtain a visa for entry, and the rules can vary widely.
 Please make sure to obtain the documentation necessary well in advance of any international travel, and comply with all of the regulations set by the country to which you are traveling.
 Many of the requirements for travel are discussed in detail on this page.
 In most instances, the information provided applies specifically to U.S. citizens.
 Students, faculty, and staff members who are citizens of other nations should also check the rules and regulations of the host country regarding the appropriate documentation for your visit.
 Generally this information can be found on the embassy’s website, however, you may want to contact your home country’s embassy in the United States for additional information.

 To obtain certain travel documents, such as a newly issued passport or visa, you are required to provide photos that meet specific requirements.
-The Miner Card ID office located in 106 Centennial Hall, processes passport photos for a $10 fee.
-Office hours are Monday through Friday; 8:30 a.m. - 4:00 p.m.
-Walgreens pharmacies also offer a passport photo service.
+Places such as the U.S. Postal Services office and Walgreens offer photo services.